 When I first moved into my apartment in Sicily, I had to give a class using the bath as a prop.
 I have had to give classes from my iPad, I have had to give classes in the car while stuck in traffic.
 But that's what's so fun, is it's not restrictive.
 We're keeping it fun and it's exciting.

-If you have a story about your business or advice you would like to give other coaches, drop us a line at email@example.com.
+To learn more about TeamUp for your PT business, check out our personal training software.
+If you have a story about your business or advice you would like to give other coaches, drop us a line at firstname.lastname@example.org.